Equitable Routing--Rethinking the Multiple Traveling Salesman Problem: Computational results

 and solve the $\varepsilon$-F-MTSP and $\Delta$-F-MTSP using $\varepsilon = \varepsilon(\mathcal F_{\infty})$ and $\Delta = \Delta(\mathcal F_{\infty})$, respectively.
 Essentially, we calculate the level of fairness in the optimal solution to the min-max MTSP, $\bm l^*(\mathcal F_{\infty})$, using the $\varepsilon$-fair index in \eqref{eq:efi} and Gini coefficient in \eqref{eq:gi} and solve $\mathcal F^{\varepsilon}$ and $\mathcal F^{\Delta}$ with the calculated values.
-Table \ref{tab:min-max-fair} shows the objective values obtained by the above procedure for different instances.
-The main takeaway from Table \ref{tab:min-max-fair} is that the optimal solutions of the F-MTSP variants can result in lower objective value (sum of tour lengths) for the same degree of fairness as that of the optimal solution to the min-max MTSP.

-\subsection{A Practical Use Case - Electric Vehicle Fleet Management}
+Table \ref{tab:min-max-fair} reports both the maximum tour cost and the sum of all tour costs obtained by the above procedure for different instances.
+The instances shown correspond to those for which the min–max MTSP was solved to optimality within the one-hour time limit.
+Since the min-max formulation explicitly minimizes the maximum tour cost, this metric serves as the primary measure of fairness, while the sum of tour costs provides insight into overall efficiency.
+We note that in Table \ref{tab:min-max-fair}, the $\Delta$-F-MTSP variant timed out for the $\Delta$ value of $0.00384$ for the instance ``att48-4'', indicating that achieving the same level of fairness as the min-max MTSP can still be computationally challenging using the proposed fair variants.
+Nevertheless, solutions with slightly relaxed fairness levels can be obtained with significantly lower computational effort, as discussed in Section \ref{subsec:time}.
+An important takeaway from Table \ref{tab:min-max-fair} is that the F-MTSP variants can attain comparable maximum tour costs (i.e., similar fairness levels) while yielding a lower total tour cost, demonstrating a more favorable trade-off between fairness and overall efficiency compared to the min-max MTSP.

+To further quantify the fairness--efficiency trade-off, Figure~\ref{fig:cv-boxplot} reports the distribution of the coefficient of variation (CV) of tour lengths across formulations on a logarithmic scale.
+The results clearly show that $\mathcal{F}_{\infty}$ (the min-max MTSP) achieves the lowest CV values, confirming its role in enforcing the strongest fairness.
+Both $\varepsilon$-F-MTSP and $\Delta$-F-MTSP exhibit a consistent and monotonic trend: increasing $\varepsilon$ (and decreasing $\Delta$) systematically reduces the CV, yielding progressively more balanced tours.
+For moderate parameter values, these formulations already attain CV levels close to $\mathcal{F}_{\infty}$.
+Moreover, when evaluated at $\varepsilon(\mathcal{F}_{\infty})$ and $\Delta(\mathcal{F}_{\infty})$, both variants closely match the CV of $\mathcal{F}_{\infty}$, demonstrating that the same level of fairness can be recovered without incurring the full computational burden of the min-max MTSP formulation.
+Overall, Figure~\ref{fig:cv-boxplot} demonstrates that the proposed fair variants provide a precise and effective mechanism for achieving near-min-max fairness while improving computational efficiency.

+\subsection{A practical use case - electric vehicle fleet management}